iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.stopcovid___1.2.0/report.md

 > Edited: Fixed.
 To get people to use this is still nearly impossible task and almost most certainly not going to be effective tool in anyway sadly<br> :date: __2021-01-16 11:41:51__

-> This is a great idea.Unfortunately, this app drains my battery very fast.
-I have a newer phone and my battery usually lasts a day and a half with moderate usage.
-After two days of having the app, I've had to turn off my location and Bluetooth during my work hours to extend my battery to the end of my day.
-From 8:00am to 11:00am, my battery dropped from 100% to 80% with very little personal usage.
-With a newer phone, this shouldn't be happening.
-Before I installed the app, this was not a problem.<br> :date: __2021-01-13 01:27:36__

-> Great concept.
-But 2 things...I wish I had known about it sooner...how many people would comply if they knew it existed.
-More advertising needed.
-2...I never use my location data.
-I don't believe it's safe.
-This app should be able to work without it when its bluetooth connected.
-I read other reviews that said the same, and the answer was it should work without it, u just need the newest version.
-Well I just downloaded today and it wants my location.
-I'm not comfortable with that.<br> :date: __2021-01-10 07:38:31__

 #### 2-star reviews